Have you ever wondered what kind of nutrition questions people ask Google?

 Vitamin D can be obtained from food sources, but it isn't widely present in foods.

-The major natural sources are fatty fish, milk, eggs and butter.
-When following a plant-based diet you can still find some Vitamin D in fortified plant-based milks, mushrooms and fortified cereal.
+The major natural sources are oily fish, milk, eggs and meat.
+When following a plant-based diet you can still find some Vitamin D in fortified plant milk alternatives, mushrooms and fortified cereal.

-The daily requirement for Vitamin D for adults and children over the age of 18 is 10 micrograms per day.
-It can be pretty difficult to reach this amount for anyone to reach this amount which is why Public Health England recommend everyone supplements with Vitamin D, especially over winter months and when staying indoors more due to Covid-19.
+Children from the age of 1 year and adults need 10 micrograms of Vitamin D per day.
+It can be pretty difficult for anyone to reach this amount which is why Public Health England recommend everyone supplements with Vitamin D, especially over winter months and when staying indoors more due to Covid-19.

 Good tip - if you're unsure when Vitamin D absorption is at its highest, you can take a look at your shadow to help!
 If your shadow is shorter than you, your skin will be producing Vitamin D.